jinbo-huang/Object-Detection-with-TF-OD-API/README.md

 ## TODO
 - [ ] Update the parsing xml function to support multiple objects in single image.
+- [ ] Upload images with multiple objects

 ## Contact me
-I'm activly looking for a machine learning engineer position.
+I'm actively looking for a machine learning engineer position.
 Please feel free to contact me if you think I'm a fit.
 Here is my [linkedin](https://www.linkedin.com/in/jinbo-huang). :)